 H.R.
-Butts Summer Scholarship for Fieldwork in Classical Archaeology
+Butts Scholarship for Fieldwork in Classical Archaeology

 Eligibility: Membership in Eta Sigma Phi.
-Open to undergraduates who will be rising juniors, seniors, or newly graduated in the coming summer and to members who have received a Bachelor’s degree within the eight years prior to application.
+Open to undergraduates who will be rising juniors, seniors, or newly graduated and to members who have received a Bachelor’s degree within the eight years prior to application.
+The scholarship is intended for archeological fieldwork conducted between the spring and fall semesters.
 Preference will be given to those who are undergraduates at the time of application and who have had not yet had experience in archaeological fieldwork, but graduate students, teachers, and experienced fieldworkers are also welcome to apply.

 Award: $2000 to support fieldwork experience at an archaeological site in the Greco-Roman world.
 (The “Greco-Roman world” here includes cultures related to the Greeks and Romans by space or contact, such as Neolithic Cyprus or Iron Age Germany.)
 The award will be issued as a reimbursement after submission of proof of participation in the fieldwork.